 Constant Default Rate (CDR) and Constant Prepayment Rate (CPR) allow more complex loan and debt assets to be assessed, as these parameters estimate the ongoing defaults arising on scheduled repayments and coupons, or whether the borrower is making additional (usually voluntary) prepayments.
 These parameters are particularly relevant when forming a fair value estimate for mortgage or other types of lending, where repayments are delivered by the borrower through time, or where the borrower may pre-pay the loan (seen for example in some residential mortgages).
-Higher
+Higher CDR will lead to lower valuation of a given loan or mortgage as the lender will ultimately receive less cash.
+As a general rule, the effect of the CPR on fair value is reflected in the price of an asset depending on whether the asset is at a discount or premium.
+In the former, a higher CPR will increase the fair value price; in the latter, it will decrease the fair value price.

-(2) Basis points abbreviated as bps.
+(2) Basis points abbreviated as bps